Shaun Harris

 Imagine The Association recording a rock tune and you'll get a feel for this

 one.
-The chorus and guitar solo were sure nice.
-'Color
+Admittedly the backing vocals, chorus and guitar solo were sure nice.

-of Your Eyes' was a sweet, sappy ballad (with another set of dark and
+of Your Eyes" was a bittersweet ballad with another set of dark and

-disturbing lyrics), that wouldn't have sounded out of place on early-'70s
+disturbing lyrics.
+It wouldn't have sounded out of place on early-'70s

 top-40 radio that was playing the likes of Lobo, Sammy Johns and Andy

-orchestration been minimized.
-A gorgeous atmospheric ballad, the opening of 'Canadian Ships' has always reminded me of something David Crosby might have written for CSN&Y. Roy Harris' orchestration was even more prominent on this one; the instrumental ending suite sounding like it had been crafted for a film soundtrack.
+side for Harris' "I'll Cry Out" 45.
+A gorgeous atmospheric ballad, the opening of "Canadian Ships" has always reminded me of something David Crosby might have written for CSN&Y. Roy Harris' orchestration was even more prominent on this one; the instrumental ending suite sounding like it had been crafted for a film soundtrack.

 (side 2) 1.)
 Today's A Day (Shaun Harris) - 3:09 rating: **** star Opening

-up with another round of soundtrack orchestration, it took a while for
+up with "soundtrack" styled orchestration, it took a while for

 folks this wasn't one of those get-up-and-dance-around performances.

-Another highly commercial ballad, you could just feel the sorry and regret
+Another highly commercial ballad, you could just feel the sorrow and regret

 dripping out of Harris' performance.
 Great track, though it was far